 A veteran of the U.S. Air Force, Bostic says he is most proud to work with the committee that oversaw the creation of Grounds of Remembrance in Dublin Veterans Park.

-An active member of St. Brigid of Kildare Church and a variety of senior organizations, Bostic volunteers at the Convalarium at Indian Run and Emerald Crossing of Dublin.
+An active member of St. Brigid of Kildare Church and volunteers with the Mayfair Village Veterans group.
 He enjoys golfing and gardening.
 He and his wife have two daughters, two grandchildren and three great grandchildren.

 Denise Franz King - Trustee